ATTENTION: You may be covered by additional protections due to the COVID-19 pandemic!

 If you receive a “Summons and Complaint for Unlawful Detainer.”
 YOU MUST RESPOND TO THIS IN FIVE DAYS, or you may lose your right to a trial and the eviction will move much quicker.
-You begin counting the 5 days the day after you receive the Summons; weekends and holidays count as days, but the 5 days cannot end on a weekend or holiday.
+Weekends and court holidays do not count towards the 5 days.
 If you do not respond, you will lose automatically and can be evicted by the Sheriff in a week.

 THE ANSWER: You respond to the Summons by completing a court form called an “Answer.”
 You may also be able to first file court motions attacking the validity of the eviction.
 It is HIGHLY RECOMMENDED that you can get help filing these at the Eviction Defense Collaborative.